superjesse07/multimedia-retrieval/README.md

 To run the query interface program run `python main.py`

+The following processing is unnecessary as all the processed files are already in `normalised_v2_dataset` and `feature_database.csv`

 To process the dataset run the following files in order

 - `refine_mesh.py`